 You may use your own musicians or engage our music staff.

-Guest musicians must contact Rev. Bill Golderer to discuss production needs and to coordinate insurance coverage if any of ASPC’s instruments are to be used.
+Guest musicians must contact Rev. Carla Jones Brown to discuss production needs and to coordinate insurance coverage if any of ASPC’s instruments are to be used.

 Professional photography and videography are welcome in our space.
 We suggest you print in your wedding program that other photography is prohibited during the ceremony.
 Professionals may take non-flash silent photography and stationary video without artificial lighting from the rear of the worship space without disrupting the service.
 Photographer or videographer must stay behind the gathered congregation during the ceremony.
 The balconies may be used in consultation with the organist.
 The photographer may photograph the recessional from the aisle, but not the processional.
 You may gather for photographs before or after your wedding ceremony within the reserved timeframe.

 Flowers, Candles, etc.

 You may bring two flower arrangements to set up on either side of the Communion Table.
 Consult with the church wedding coordinator to discuss permission for additional decorations.
 All seasonal church decorations must remain in place.
 A unity candle may be used given the candles are non-drip and the floor is protected.
 No decorations may be placed on the Communion Table.
 Due to safety concerns of our specific church, aisle runners are discouraged.
 No materials of any kind (flower petals, birdseed, rice, etc.) may be scattered or thrown inside or outside of the church buildings.
 Decorations may not be taped or nailed to the pews, walls, or columns.

 The sanctuary seats 1,000 and is appropriate for any size wedding and is not air-conditioned.
 The St. David’s Chapel seats 100 and is air-conditioned.